Chugoku Hiroshima A prefecture defined by peace

 Hiroshima's natural draws are the Seto Inland Sea, forested mountains and pristine waters.
 These are additional perks for visitors exploring the prefecture's peace connection, shrines and museums

 Hiroshima is easily accessible via the JR Tokaido-Sanyo Shinkansen from Tokyo, Osaka, Nagoya, Kyoto, and Fukuoka in the other direction.
 It is also served by domestic and international flights to Hiroshima International Airport, local trains from and highway bus services.

-Meanwhile, Hiroshima International Airport has direct flights to and from Taipei, Hong Kong, Singapore, Shanghai, Dalian and Seoul.
+Meanwhile, Hiroshima International Airport has direct flights to and from Taipei, Hong Kong, Shanghai, and Dalian.
 A limousine bus from the airport takes less than an hour to reach the city center.

-Hiroshima serves up some of Japans biggest oysters, rich and briny and served raw or grilled.
+Hiroshima serves up some of Japan's biggest oysters, rich and briny and served raw or grilled.
 A true local specialty is a set meal of rice, miso soup and deep-fried oysters served with tartar sauce.

-Unlike its Osaka cousin, Hiroshimas take on the savory pancake of sliced cabbage, flour, egg and dashi layers its ingredients rather than mixing them together.
+Unlike its Osaka cousin, Hiroshima's take on the savory pancake of sliced cabbage, flour, egg and dashi layers its ingredients rather than mixing them together.
 It is served on a bed of griddle-cooked noodles.
 A true Hiroshima comfort food.

-Summer festival time is here, including the Mihara Yassa Festival, a dance extravaganza, and the dazzling Miyajima Water Fireworks Festival.
+Summer festival time is here, including the Mihara Yassa Festival, Obon dancing, and others.
 The annual memorial event at the Peace Park occurs August 6, starting in the morning and ending with a river filled with glowing paper lanterns.

-The leaves change, and in particular the gorges of Sandan-kyo and Taishaku-kyo are known for their fiery autumn finery.
+The leaves change, and in particular the gorges of Sandankyo and Taishakukyo are known for their fiery autumn colors.
 Get there before the areas close for the winter season.